Melatonin: benefits, dosage, contraindications

 Antidepressant action of melatonin in the treatment of Delayed Sleep Phase Syndrome.

-The majority of evidence shows that melatonin can improve some symptoms of jet lag such as alertness and psychomotor performance.
-Melatonin also seems to improve, to a lesser extent, other jet lag symptoms such as daytime sleepiness and fatigue.
-Melatonin seems more effective when traveling eastward across more than five time zones, with a dose of 2 to 3 mg of melatonin, slow or fast release, taken at bedtime on the day of arrival and for 2 to 5 nights thereafter.
-European health authorities (EFSA, European Food Safety Authority, and the European Commission) have determined that melatonin can alleviate the subjective effects of jet lag, provided 0.5 mg of melatonin is delivered per portion and taken before bedtime, on the day of departure and the days following arrival at destination.
+Most evidence shows that melatonin can improve certain symptoms of jet lag such as alertness and psychomotor performance.
+Melatonin also appears to improve, to a lesser extent, other symptoms of jet lag such as daytime sleepiness and fatigue.
+Melatonin appears to be more effective for eastward travel across more than five time zones, with a dose of 2 to 3 mg of melatonin, immediate- or prolonged-release, taken at bedtime on the day of arrival and for the following 2 to 5 nights.
+European health authorities (EFSA, European Food Safety Authority and the European Commission) have determined that melatonin can relieve the subjective effects of jet lag, provided that 0.5 mg of melatonin is delivered per serving and that it is taken before bedtime on the day of departure and on the days following arrival at the destination.

 Posologie